chreekat/stupid-game/README.md

 interpreted to generate output.
 This is where `GameAction` and the Free Monad come in to play.
 By using the Free machinery, intepreters are simply written as a function keyed on `GameAction` values.
-Two interpreters exist in
-[Interpreters.hs]: one that is noisy and one that is quiet.
+Two interpreters exist in [Interpreters.hs](Interpreters.hs): one that is noisy and one that is quiet.
 This is where the second mystery keyword from `main` is defined: `quietInterp` is the quiet interpreter. :)